Iotatorquevirus

 Iotatorquevirus is a genus of viruses in the family Anelloviridae, in group II in the Baltimore classification.
-It includes one species: Torque teno sus virus 1a.
+The genus has two species: Iotatorquevirus suida1a and Iotatorquevirus ursid17.

 Virology

-The virons are small and non-enveloped.
+The virions are small and non-enveloped.

 The viruses are usually acquired soon after birth and may invade virtually any tissue in the body.

 They are widespread in the pig population.

 Genome

 Iotatorqueviruses have a circular, single-stranded DNA genome.
 The genome is negative-sense.

 Clinical

 Postweaning multisystemic wasting syndrome has been causally associated with porcine circovirus type 2.
 The Iotatorquevirus have also been linked with this syndrome but a causative role—if one exists—has yet to be established.